Vehicle-to-Home Backup Savings Estimator

 Option Main Cost Drivers Strengths Typical Limitations

-EV V2H Backup Incremental charger cost, grid electricity to recharge, round-trip efficiency Leverages existing battery, potentially low marginal cost, can support other grid services Depends on car being at home and charged; potential concerns about battery wear and mobility trade-offs
+EV V2H Backup Incremental charger cost, grid electricity to recharge, round-trip efficiency Leverages an existing battery, potentially low marginal cost, can support other grid services Depends on the car being at home and charged; potential concerns about battery wear and mobility trade-offs

 Standalone Battery Upfront system cost, cycle life, inverter efficiency, charging energy Automatic operation, quiet, no on-site fuel, can pair with solar Higher upfront capital, finite cycle life, may require professional installation and permitting